Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 ![wxo create agent config](images/wxo-create-agent-config.png)

 10- On the agent configuration page, review the *Description* of the agent in the **Profile** section and keep as is (no edits necessary).
 Also, keep the *Agent style* selection as **Default**.
-Next, scroll down to the **Knowledge** section, or click the **Knowledge** shortcut (annotated with red oval).
+Next, scroll down to the **Knowledge** section, or click the **Knowledge** shortcut.

 In the Knowledge section, you have to choose how to provide knowledge information to the agent. watsonx Orchestrate supports adding knowledge to the agent either by uploading files directly through the UI, connecting to a content repository like Milvus or Elasticsearch, or connecting to an existing Custom service instance.
 The [Adding knowledge to agents](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-adding-knowledge) documentation provides more details.

 For this lab, click the **Choose knowledge** button (annotated with red arrow) to upload pdf files capturing earnings reports for AMZN, META, NVDA, and NFLX.

 ![wxo choose knowledge](images/wxo-choose-knowledge.png)

-Follow through with the steps to Drag and drop the following pdf files to upload to the knowledge for the agent :
+Follow through with the steps to upload files by either opening the following files in a new tab and downloading them.

    - [AMZN-Q4-2024-Earnings.pdf](documents/AMZN-Q4-2024-Earnings.pdf)
    - [META-Q4-2024-Earnings.pdf](documents/META-Q4-2024-Earnings.pdf)
    - [NFLX-Q4-2024-Earnings.pdf](documents/NFLX-Q4-2024-Earnings.pdf)
    - [NVDA-Q4-2024-Earnings.pdf](documents/NVDA-Q4-2024-Earnings.pdf)

 ![wxo upload files](images/wxo-upload-files.png)

+Once all the files have been uploaded, click "Next" on the bottom right of the panel.

 Here, you will also be able to add a description to inform the agent about the content of the knowledge.
 For this lab, add the following description as we will provide the agent with a number of recent earnings reports for a handful of companies.